airtonix/vue-localize/README.md

 })

 ```
-Pay attention to the ```localized: true``` option in the parent route for public section of application.
+Pay attention to the ```localized: true``` option of the parent route for public section of application.
 This is really only thing you have to add to internationalize path of this and all nested routes recursively.
-And you have to add this option only into a parent (root) routes and no into any sub routes.
+And you have to add this option only into a parent (root-level) routes and no into any sub routes.

 What will happen?

-If use the above described routes config, we'll have the following paths of public section:
+If use the above described routes config as is, we'll have the following paths of public section:
 ```
 yourdomain.com/
 yourdomain.com/about